johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.4 Navigation Aids and Instruments.md

   - lesson
 ---
 ### Objective
-To understand the infrastructure and instruments used for navigation, how each system works, and how to determine if the system is functional.
+Understand the infrastructure and instruments used for navigation, how each system works, and how to determine if the system is functional.
 Additionally, to understand the tools available for ice.

 ### References
 AIM 1-1, 1-2; IFH Chap 9